pressidium/pressidium-cookie-consent/readme.txt

 == Changelog ==

+= 1.7.1: Dec 2, 2024 =

+* Fix an issue where the floating button was being rendered behind other content

 = 1.7.0: Nov 18, 2024 =

 * Update language codes to be consistent with locale codes used in WordPress